Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 [ClassName][Instance.ClassName] equals *className*, or nil if no such instance was found.

+### Instance.FindFirstAncestorWhichIsA
+[Instance.FindFirstAncestorWhichIsA]: #user-content-instancefindfirstancestorwhichisa
+<code>Instance:FindFirstAncestorWhichIsA(className: [string](##)): [Instance][Instance]?</code>

+FindFirstAncestorWhichIsA returns the first ancestor of the instance whose [ClassName][Instance.ClassName] inherits *className* according to the instance's descriptor, or nil if no such instance was found.
+If the instance has no descriptor, then the ClassName is compared directly.

 ### Instance.FindFirstChild
 [Instance.FindFirstChild]: #user-content-instancefindfirstchild
 <code>Instance:FindFirstChild(name: [string](##), recursive: [bool](##)?): [Instance][Instance]?</code>